Cross-country skiing at the FIS Nordic World Ski Championships 2009: Pursuit 7.5 km classical + 7.5 km freestyle

 21 February.
 Russia's Olga Zavyalova was the defending champion though she only finished 34th at this year's championship.
-The top three after the classical part of the event were Saarinen, Italy's Marianna Longa, and Steira, while the top three during the pit portion were Saarinen, Longa, and Valentina Shevchenko of the Ukraine.
+The top three after the classical part of the event were Saarinen, Italy's Marianna Longa, and Steira, while the top three during the pit portion were Saarinen, Longa, and Valentina Shevchenko of Ukraine.
 Kowalczyk and Saarinen switched medal positions from the 10 km event two days earlier.

 30 km freestyle mass start

 28 February.
 Finland's Kuitunen was the defending champion, but did not finish the event at this championships, having dropped out after the 15 km mark.
 The top three leaders at 7.5 km were Therese Johaug (who would finish fourth) and Kristin Størmer Steira (who would finish fifth) (both of Norway) and Kowalczyk.
 At 15 km, the top three were Steira, Johaug, and Finland's Aino-Kaisa Saarinen (who would finish seventh).
 At 22.5 km, the top three were Steira, Kowalczyk and Saarinen.
 Kowalczyk pulled away at the last 7.5 km to win her second gold medal by 8.8 seconds and third overall at the championships.
 Medvedeva, Shevchenko and Johaug had a fight to finish with Johaug losing the bronze by 0.6 seconds.
 It was Medvedeva's and Shevchenko's first individual championship medals.